Tied agent | Definitions and registration requirements

 allFX-Consult is a boutique forex consulting agency, catering to quality rather than quantity.
 For over a decade, our Directors have been connecting with some of the best individuals/professionals, service providers and brokers the industry has to offer so that we can meet any corporate forex challenge that comes our way.

-Because of this, allFX-Consult always has a counterpart/partner for any corporate structure.
-But before we connect anyone, we thoroughly examine all possibilities.
+allFX-Consult always has a counterpart/partner for any corporate structure.
+Before introductions/connections take place, we thoroughly examine all possibilities.

 #tiedagent #forextiedagent #forexlicense #offshorelicense #euforexlicense #forexib #whitelabel